teeth. time. zooming out. POWER.

 There’s this narrative out there that says people who possess a social justice analysis are “whining” and destined to be unsuccessful because they are in “victim mode”.

-It’s my personal experience, and my experience with hundreds of feminist entrepreneurs, that grasping the bigger picture is a source of power.
-The experience of realizing that you are NOT the problem, and having those decades of shame dissolve, is LIBERATION.
+It’s my personal experience, and my experience working with hundreds of culture-makers, that grasping the bigger picture is a source of power.
+The experience of realizing that you are NOT the problem, and having those decades of shame dissolve, is POWER.

 And then we are unstoppable — personally, and collectively.